joanapaulas/training-material/topics/transcriptomics/tutorials/rnaSeq/tutorial.md

 > ### :pencil2: Hands-on: Mapping of reads to a Reference Transcriptome using Salmon
 >
 > 1. **Salmon** :wrench:: Run **Salmon** with:
->    - "Single-end" as library type
+>    - Select the reference transcriptome: `Drosophila_melanogaster.BDGP6.88.sample.cdna.fa`
->    - fastq of the different samples as input FastQ
+>    - Is this library mate-paired?: `Single-end`
->    - "Drosophila_melanogaster.BDGP6.88.sample.cdna.fa" as reference transcriptome
+>    - FASTQ/FASTA file: fastq of the different samples
 >
 >    > ### :bulb: Tip: Running with multiple samples simultaneously
 >    >
->    > * In the "Reads" choose "Multiple Datasets" and select the fastq files for all samples
+>    > * In the "FASTQ/FASTA file" choose "Multiple Datasets" and select the fastq files for all samples.
 >    > * Press **Execute**
 >    {: .tip}
 >